General Data Protection Regulation (GDPR) makes data subjects' rights clear.

 Consent

-While explicit consent is one way to comply with UK GDPR and the Data Protection Act 2018, consent might not be the most appropriate basis for processing data used for direct clinical care in many health and social care contexts.
+While explicit consent is one legal basis for processing personal data under Article 6 of the UK GDPR, consent is unlikely to be the most appropriate basis for processing data used for clinical care in many health and social care contexts.

 This may seem to run against the principle that patients must be made aware of how their data is to be used.
-However, consent as a basis for processing under GDPR has very specific requirements.
-In particular data must not be processed once consent is withdrawn if that is the chosen lawful basis that a data controller is relying upon to process data.
+However, relying upon consent as a legal basis for processing personal data under GDPR has very specific requirements.
+In particular it would mean that data couldn't be processed once consent is withdrawn.

 That can be problematic in a healthcare context where there may be an obligation to retain records for a given period or where a practitioner cannot agree to delete accurate information from a clinical record just because the patient would prefer it not to be included in their records.